AdobeDocs/workfront.en/help/classic/review-and-approve-work/manage-approvals/view-approvals.md

 ## Locate approvals in Adobe Workfront

 You can view or manage approvals from several areas of Workfront.
-For information about how to manage approvals in various areas, see [Approving work in Adobe Workfront](../../review-and-approve-work/manage-approvals/approving-work.md).
+For information about how to manage approvals in various areas, see [Approving work](../../review-and-approve-work/manage-approvals/approving-work.md).

 You can view or manage approvals from the following areas: